 $13M award to kids of man who died in struggle with police

-LOS ANGELES (AP) — A jury has awarded $13 million to the two children of a man who died after a confrontation with police in Southern California three years ago.
+LOS ANGELES (AP) — A jury awarded $13.2 million to the two children of a man who died after a confrontation with police in Southern California three years ago.

-The Orange County Register reports the decision Wednesday came two days after jurors decided Anaheim officers were negligent and used unreasonable force against Fermin Vincent Valenzuela.
+The decision Wednesday came two days after jurors decided Anaheim officers were negligent and used unreasonable force against Fermin Vincent Valenzuela, the Orange County Register reported.

-Valenzuela died from complications of asphyxia after officers used a stun gun and restraint hold to subdue the 32-year-old, who was high on meth and had violently struggled.
+Valenzuela died from complications of asphyxia after officers used a stun gun and restraint hold to subdue the 32-year-old, who was high on meth and violently struggled with police during the July 2, 2016, incident.

+The officers initially responded following reports of a suspicious man who had followed a woman to her home.
+They confronted Valenzuela at a laundromat.

 Anaheim city officials called the judgment “unwarranted.”